DC Silver Age Reading Order

 Part 1.1: 1954

-While not yet defined as Earth-1, later stories clarify the differences between the two main DC universes, making it apparent that the following stories represent the transition from Earth-2 to Earth-1 for heroes like Batman and Superman.
-For example, it is established that only the Superman of Earth-1 publicly fought crime as Superboy in Smallville (as depicted in Superman #90), and that Earth-1’s Catwoman returned to a life of crime (shown in Detective Comics #203).
+While not yet defined for several years, the majority of Silver Age stories in the DC universe take place on Earth-1, an entirely different reality than the world (known as Earth-2) which was depicted in the Golden Age.
+Later stories clarify the differences between these two universes, making it apparent that the following stories represent the transition from Earth-2 to Earth-1 for heroes like Batman and Superman.
+For example, it is established that only the Superman of Earth-1 publicly fought crime as Superboy in Smallville (as depicted in Superman #90), and that Earth-1’s Catwoman is the only version who returned to a life of crime (shown in Detective Comics #203).
 While this delineation between Earth-2 and Earth-1 versions of Superman and Batman is a bit murky at first, the transition will become more apparent in the years to come as more Silver Age characters are introduced.

 Reading Order: